jonlpersson/ed-latimore/site/_posts/2023-03-16-what-happens-when-you-get-a-baby.md

 Women change physically and mentally when they have a baby.
 Not in a bad way.
 But you are no longer your girl’s focus for a while.
 Even healthy pregnant women can struggle with the emotional and physical demands of pregnancy and childbirth.
 Afterward, the epidural and oxytocin cause swelling and general discomfort.
 So she may even need help to get to the bathroom.

 Then breastfeeding, clothing, and essentially keeping the new person alive is a full-time job.
-Children develop an attachment to one parent over the other during the first 2 or 3 months.<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> This may last through the first year but it's most intense at the beginning.
+Children develop an attachment to one parent over the other during the first 2 or 3 months.<sup>[1](#fn:1){: .footnote rel="footnote"}</sup> This may last through the first year but it's most intense at the beginning.
 During this time, even the most hands-on father may not be able to help much simply because the child doesn't want you.

 Don't take it personally.
 Your role as a father is to be a supporting character with the child in the starring role.
 Use this time to practice your mental toughness and see where you can help best.